skybert/skybert-net/src/talks/2019-integration-test-with-docker-and-mvn/integration-testing-with-docker-and-mvn.md

 ## Why?
 Bugs unit tests cannot catch

 - Bugs in our SQL scripts
-- Bugs in our binaries (catch bug with in project & release process)
+- Bugs in our binaries (catch bugs in the build & release process)
 - Bugs/changes in Solr, our code or shipped Solr schema doesn't work with latest versions.

 ---

 ## Why?
 - Tests written using Java & JUnit
 - Excellent Jenkins support